lbarasti/lbarasti.github.io/content/post/game_of_life.md

 I'll assume you're already familiar with the game.
 If that's not the case, I'd recommend reading the [original article](https://web.stanford.edu/class/sts145/Library/life.pdf) published on *Scientific American* in 1970.

 ## Canonical formulation
-When you think of Game of Life, you probably think about a grid where live and dead cells are represented with different colors, and the following 3 rules define how to evolve the grid from the current state to the next (source: [Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)).
+When you think of Game of Life, you probably think about a grid where live and dead cells are represented with different colours, and the following 3 rules define how to evolve the grid from the current state to the next (source: [Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)).

 1. Any live cell with two or three live neighbours survives.
 1. Any dead cell with three live neighbours becomes a live cell.